Triple Chocolate Pound Cake

 I opted to cover the cake with an easy chocolate ganache.
 The slightly soft, barely chewy ganache adds a perfect texture contrast to the cake.

-Since this cake came on the road with us, we served with no other accompaniments.
+Since this cake came on the road with us, we served it with no other accompaniments.

 But if I was making this at home, it would be delicious with a big dollop of whipped cream, a scoop of vanilla ice cream, or sliced strawberries!